scollins83/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used the one-dimensional convolution method noted in the class content and walkthrough video to find my lane lines, as it was a technique I hadn't tried before (I used histograms in past work with audio for event detection and timbre analysis).
-This code starts in video_processor.py line 134 through 183, and the Tracker class (used in the place of the suggested 'line' class for storing line attributes) in tracker.py.
-I tuned the height and width of the convolution window to find the lines, and then used a tracker object to return the curve centers (image_preprocessing.py, line 134).
-I then used the curve centers to find the window centroids of my warped image (video_processor.py line 141, and tracker.py line 26 through 60).
-With those found, the window mask was used in order to be able to draw those areas on the image, and that's shown in video_processor.py lines 149 through 163, and the boxed lines were drawn onto the warped image.
-I didn't consistently use this view in tuning, but it was a helpful visualization to show how the convolution window height and width, along with other noise in the warp image, contributed to the video outcomes.
+I used the one-dimensional convolution method noted in the class content and walkthrough video to find my lane lines, as it was a technique I hadn't tried before (I used histograms exclusively in past work with audio for event detection and timbre analysis).
+This code starts in video_processor.py line 199 through 277, and the Tracker class (used in the place of the suggested 'line' class for storing line attributes) in tracker.py.
+I tuned the height and width of the convolution window to find the lines, and then used a tracker object to return the curve centers (`video_processor.py`, line 199).
+I then used the curve centers to find the window centroids of my warped image (`video_processor.py` line 206, and `tracker.py` line 26 through 60).
+With those found, the window mask was used in order to be able to draw those areas on the image, and that's shown in `video_processor.py` lines 214 through 233, and the boxed lines were drawn onto the warped image.

-![alt text][warped_boxes]
+![alt text][warp_boxes]

 In order to actually get bona-fide lane lines from those convolutions, I used the numpy polyfit function to fit the left and right lanes to a 2nd degree polynomial (I did also explore what other orders of polynomials would do during tuning, but those results obviously weren't great).
-This code is in video_processor.py lines 174 through 183.
+This code is in `video_processor.py` lines 242 through 248.

 After finding those lines, clear lines could be obtained.
 ![alt text][lines_only]